 Power NI is part of Energia Group, an Ireland-based energy company that generates power in coal and gas-fired power stations, plus wind farms.
 The company, which has supplied electricity in Northern Ireland for over 80 years, serves more than 500,000 customers.
 Note that Power NI doesn't supply gas at this time.

-Power NI has maintained a lot of its market share since competition was introduced from energy companies such as Budget Energy and SSE Airtricity.
+The energy supplier has maintained a lot of its market share since competition was introduced from energy companies such as Budget Energy and SSE Airtricity.
 According to the group's website, Power NI is currently fulfilling 62% of the domestic market’s electricity needs and 48% of the commercial market.

 The graphic below shows the breakdown of Power NI's score from our survey.

 Power NI's customer score is solid – it sits in second place in our table of six Northern Ireland energy firms.
 In fact, there's just a 1% difference in customer score between Power NI and Firmus Energy, the only provider above it.

-In our latest Which? customer satisfaction survey, Power NI got three stars out of five for bill clarity, customer service, dealing with complaints, digital tools, and value for money.
+In our latest Which? customer satisfaction survey, Power NI got three stars out of five for customer service, dealing with complaints and overall value for money.

-Cons: Only provides electricity, some customers are unhappy with the way it deals with complaints
+Cons: Only provides electricity, some customers are unhappy with complicated bills